Appsilon/shiny.blueprint/README.md

 )
 ```

-`shiny.blueprint` aims to provides all components from Palantirs's Blueprint.js library.
+`appsilon.blueprint` aims to provides all components from Palantirs's Blueprint.js library.
 Browse the [official docs](https://blueprintjs.com/)
-or start typing `shiny.blueprint::` in RStudio to see all available controls.
+or start typing `appsilon.blueprint::` in RStudio to see all available controls.

-All components ~are~ will be documented, so if you run `?shiny.blueprint::MyComponentName`, hopefully you'll see documentation for this component in RStudio, along with examples.
+All components ~are~ will be documented, so if you run `?appsilon.blueprint::MyComponentName`, hopefully you'll see documentation for this component in RStudio, along with examples.
 When in doubt, open Blueprint.js docs for details.